Crested Caracara

 Population number

-This bird has an extremely large range.
 According to the What Bird resource, the total number of the Crested caracara is around 100,000-1,000,000 individuals.
-According to the All About Birds resource, the breeding population size totals 2 million birds, with 5% in the United States, and 28% in Mexico.
-Overall, currently Crested caracaras are classified as Least Concern (LC) on the IUCN Red List and their numbers today are increasing.
+According to the All About Birds resource, the breeding population size is 2 million individuals.
+Overall, currently, this species is classified as Least Concern (LC) on the IUCN Red List, and its numbers today are increasing.

 Fun Facts for Kids